cobalthq/cobalt-product-public-docs/content/en/SeverityLevels/_index.md

 {{% pageinfo %}}
-When our pentesters find vulnerabilities, they also identify severity levels, to help you prioritize them.
+When our pentesters find vulnerabilities, they also identify severity levels.
 {{% /pageinfo %}}

-As noted by [OWASP](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology), while it is important to discover vulnerabilities, it's also important to understand the associated risk to the business.
+As noted by [OWASP](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology), while you need to find vulnerabilities, you should also important to understand the associated risk to the business.

 We follow the standard risk model described by OWASP, where: